Hcmwebs/fyloDarkTheme/README 2.md

 - Mobile-first design
 - [Sass](https://sass-lang.com/dart-sass)

+### What challenged me!
+I realized, I have a lot to learn about pseudo elements and the **background images **
 ### What I learned

-Well, first and foremost, I learned how to create a working calculator app.
-It's nothing as glamorous as a graphic calculator, but it still works as its supposed to, and that's what matters.
-I also learned about ways to create a working theme switcher too, along with saving the last selected theme on a user's browser so it automatically loads the next time the page is loaded.

-### Continued development

-Just for kicks, I'd like to add some 3D stuff to this project, and maybe add in some glassmorphism styling, too.
+I got deeper into the background images, the sizing as well as the positioning.
+I still have a long way to go but am really happy with the progress.

 ### Useful resources

-- [Google](https://www.google.com) - Probably **the** most valuable tool in a web developers arsenal, frontend or backend.
+- [Google](https://www.google.com) -Definately **THE** most valuable tool in a web developers **TOOLBOX**, frontend or backend.
 Any search engine would do, though.
-- [Kevin Powell | Dark mode theme switch example](https://codepen.io/kevinpowell/pen/EMdjOV?editors=0010) - This Codepen and the corresponding video [here](https://www.youtube.com/watch?v=wodWDIdV9BY) was instrumental in helping me to understand how to create themes to switch back and forth between at will.
-It also helped me better understand storing stuff, like theme data, in the browser's cache.
-- [Stack Overflow | Watching a form for changes](https://stackoverflow.com/questions/10760847/entire-form-onchange) - This gave me a quick refresher on getting JavaScript to watch a form for changes.
+- [Florin Poppin | Form Validation](https://codepen.io/FlorinPop17/pen/OJ...) -This codepen corresponding this video [here](https://www.youtube.com/watch?v=rsd4FNGTRBw) came in handy for the form validation with JavaScript.
-- [Stack Overflow | Getting JavaScript to swap between different radio buttons](https://stackoverflow.com/a/16108679) - This helped with getting JavaScript to change which radio buttons a checked in a form.
+- [Stack Overflow | email Regex](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression) - This is always vital for a reminder of regular expressions
-- [Web Dev Simplified | Building a Calculator with JavaScript](https://www.youtube.com/watch?v=j59qQ7YWLxw) - I could not have gotten the calculator to function properly without this invaluable tutorial.
-It also helped reinforce my budding knowledge of JavaScript classes (still got a ways to go, though).
+- [Stack Overflow | email Regex](http://emailregex.com/) - I also used the JavaScript regex on this page for tests.

 ## Author